-- Effective and appropriate use of ICT (97%)
+- Effective and appropriate use of ICT packages (spreadsheets, charts) (97%)

 - Proficiency with quantity and number (97%)

 - Ability to understand the principles behind calculations (94%)

 - Ability to make meaningful estimates (94%)

-- Using diagrams, charts and tables (91%)
+- Using diagrams, charts and tables (91%).

-The least useful of all the skills listed was use of symbolic notation, but even that skill was regarded as useful or very useful by 51% of employers.
+Employers responded that the least useful of all the skills listed was use of symbolic notation, but even that skill was regarded as useful or very useful by 51 per cent of employers.

 Very few employers responded to the question about skills that new employees lacked, so it was not possible to draw firm conclusions about the skills that were lacking but considered important for employment.
-Three areas were included by more than one respondent: mental arithmetic and basic skills; understanding the magnitude of numbers; and using mathematics in context.
+Three areas were included by more than one respondent: mental arithmetic and basic skills; understanding the magnitude of numbers; and using Mathematics in context:

-"Basic maths skills - times tables especially."
-(Real estate activities sector)
+Basic Maths skills - times tables especially.
+(Real Estate Activities sector employer).

-"Non-technical staff I would expect a basic level of arithmetic."
-(Professional, scientific and technical activities sector)
+Non-technical staff I would expect a basic level of arithmetic.
+(Professional, Scientific and Technical Activities sector employer).

-"Having a feel for numbers and understanding what the calculations mean."
-(Aerospace, Manufacture and Design sector)
+Having a feel for numbers and understanding what the calculations mean.
+(Aerospace, Manufacture and Design sector employer).

-Despite the low number of respondents identifying problematic skills, approximately half of the respondents said that they provided some form of mathematics training for new employees.
-This was slightly less likely to be remedial training than job specific training or training which built on existing knowledge.
+Despite the low number of respondents identifying problematic skills, approximately half of the respondents said that they provided some form of Mathematics training for new employees.
+This was slightly less likely to be remedial training than job specific training, or training which built on existing knowledge (see Figure 2).